Mary Bono: U.S. House of Representatives

 In 1998, Mary Bono won the Republican nomination for the special election to succeed her late husband in what was then California's 44th congressional district.
 She was then elected to Congress on April 7, 1998.
 Bono won election to a full term on November 3, 1998.

-That same year, Bono was added to the House Judiciary Committee by the Republican leadership in anticipation of the consideration of impeachment proceedings against President Clinton, thus becoming the only Republican woman on the committee during the impeachment inquiry against Bill Clinton.
+That same year, Bono was added to the House Judiciary Committee by the Republican leadership in anticipation of the consideration of impeachment proceedings against President Bill Clinton, thus becoming the only Republican woman on the committee during the impeachment inquiry.
 Bono voted along party lines on all four motions for impeachment in both the committee and on the House floor, despite other moderate Republican House members voting against Articles II, III, and IV.
 Bono's service on the House Judiciary panel increased her national profile considerably.

 Bono served in Congress for 15 years.
 In 2011, her bill, H.R.
 2715, was signed into law with bipartisan support to amend and improve the Consumer Product Safety Improvement Act of 2008.
 The daughter of a veteran, Bono also played a key role in creation of VA clinics in Blythe and Palm Desert, California.
 In December 2010, she was one of fifteen Republican House members to vote in favor of repealing the United States military's "Don't Ask, Don't Tell" ban on openly homosexual service members.

 After the 2010 United States census, Bono's district was renumbered as the 36th district and made somewhat more Democratic and Hispanic than its predecessor.
 In a significant upset, Democratic challenger Raul Ruiz, a physician, defeated her with 53 percent of the vote to Bono's 47.1 percent.

 In 2013, Bono was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.